taolinge/streamlit/README.md

 # Arup Eviction Data
 This is a repository for analysis on open data related to evictions as a result of COVID-19.
 This repository gathers data from the Federal Reserve Economic Data portal (FRED).
 There are a number of potential use cases we're aware of to apply that data to address evictions.

-The analysis we do now allows us compare counties side by side by their "Relative Risk" of evictions.
+This analysis allows us to compare counties side by side by their "Relative Risk" of evictions.

 ## Usage
 This repository currently supports three primary workflows: